-As a parent, be mindful of the clothing you buy for your son now that he's in Pull-Ups and underwear — stick with two pieces (no more onsies, overalls or jumpers for a while).
-Making sure your son's clothes support going potty (especially at the last-minute) will save you on laundry.
-Also keep a lookout for bathrooms whenever you go out of the house, in case you'll need to take your little one.
+As a parent, be mindful of the clothing you buy for your son now that he’s in Pull-Ups and underwear — stick with two pieces (no more onesies, overalls, or jumpers for a while).
+Making sure your son’s clothes support going potty (especially at the last minute) will save you on laundry.
+Also keep a lookout for bathrooms whenever you go out of the house, in case you’ll need to take your little one.

-By the time you've accomplished steps 1-5 above, you'll be well on your way to a potty-trained kiddo, but there's still more to do!
+By the time you’ve accomplished steps 1-5 oh how to potty train above, you’ll be well on your way to potty training your boy, but there’s still more to do!
 Once he has daytime down, begin to teach him how to wipe himself.
-Most kids can't reach well enough to do a super job of wiping, but it creates independence and is important for when he goes to school and won't have help.
-(Interesting fact: Savvy Every Day polled some moms and most said they're child was nearly 6 years old before he or she could really wipe themselves well).
+Most kids can’t reach well enough to do a super job of wiping, but it creates independence and is important for when he goes to school and won’t have help.
+(Interesting fact: I polled some moms and most said their child was nearly 6 years old before he or she could really wipe themselves well).